davidwholland/davidwholland.github.io/docs/_posts/2024-10-25-dayone-docker-containers.markdown

 Multiple advertisement banners are shown at various points while running the app.
 Not a great look, but given their fairly generous allowances for small shops and indie developers, I guess it's hard to avoid.

 Docker next walks you through building your first container.
-As instructed, I cloned a repo from GitHub to get started with, and then I run this command:
+As instructed, I cloned a repo from GitHub to get started with, and then I ran this command:

 `docker build -t welcome-to-docker .`